 Non-vested Company contributions that are forfeited after a Plan participant's employment terminates are used to reduce future Company contributions under the Plan, to pay permissible expenses of Plan administration and as otherwise permitted under the Plan's provisions.
-Forfeitures were \$73,214 and \$45,018 in 2020 and 2019, respectively.
+Forfeitures were \$44,163 and \$73,214 in 2021 and 2020, respectively.
 The Company uses forfeitures from the current year, as well as any unused forfeitures from prior years, to reduce annual employer contributions to the Plan.
-Aggregate forfeitures used to reduce 2020 and 2019 Company contributions under the Plan were \$18,500 and \$40,031, respectively.
+Aggregate forfeitures used to reduce 2021 and 2020 Company contributions under the Plan were \$50,881 and \$18,500, respectively.
 The Plan document requires that any forfeitures remaining at year-end, after application to reduce annual employer contributions, must be applied to active participants in the plan on a pro-rata basis, based on their account balances.
-Accordingly, as of December 31, 2020 and 2019, a total of \$69,451 and nil was applied to active participant accounts.
+Accordingly, as of December 31, 2021 and 2020, a total of nil and \$69,451 was applied to active participant accounts.